Her Campus Logo Her Campus Logo

 Making up rare diseases, death, or overall distress is not necessary.
 We can all work toward being assertive and finding the safest ways to do so, in search of the ease that comes with the ability, to be honest with and for ourselves, and the people around us.
 We are not evil or “bitches” for simply not being interested or not desiring to entertain somebody’s flirting attempts.
 We have the right to be uninterested, we have the right to reject.
 Let’s start using it.

 Daniela is an undergraduate student at UT Austin pursuing a degree in Communication Studies with a minor in Journalism & Media.
 Originally from Mexico, she is now based in Austin, where she specializes in Interpersonal Comm. and works with publications such as Her Campus and Glaze Zine.
-Daniela's works encompass aspects of modern society, lifestyle, relationships, and personal narratives, reflecting her passion for the human condition.
+Daniela's works encompass aspects of modern society, lifestyle, relationships, and personal narratives, reflecting her passion for human experiences.